Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 Fortran code and ship compiled binaries to PyPI.
 This is because the free-threaded build forces compiled code to carefully consider thread safety.
 The free-threaded build does not have a global lock that is held while executing code in extensions.
-While thread-unsafe extensions have always been possible, code that was perhaps questionable but definitely safe before is now definitely unsafe, and it is necessary to update extensions to support free-threaded Python.
+Many latent thread safety issues in extensions are masked by limited use of multithreaded parallelism in the ecosystem and the low probability of a GIL thread switch happening in such a way as to trigger thread safety issues.
+In the free-threaded build, multithreaded parallelism is much more likely to be used and unlucky thread switches are no longer necessary to trigger latent races.

 An example of code like this is a C extension that stores a cache that gets initialized at runtime.
 Many extensions do this, and assume it is safe to store